Tomu Ranju: TV

 As one of the "Sentinel Tops" (the 5 troupe otokoyaku tops), Ranju made numerous TV talk show and variety show appearances.
 She also did some narrating jobs for Sky Stage (Takarazuka's own TV channel) programs.

 Ranju's first TV drama appearance was a supporting role in Netflix's first Japanese production Atelier, playing an influential Vouge-ish magazine editor.
 She will next be seen in It's Not that I Can't Get Married, But I Don't Want To (this TV drama has no official English title), a TV drama about why successful and beautiful women prefer to stay single.
 Ranju plays one of the female lead character's friends, a successful financial adviser who's over 40, happily single, and has a younger boyfriend.

 In March 2016, Ranju co-hosted a pilot for "Takarazuka Dream Tours" with veteran entertainment show host Shinsuke Kasai, a well-known avid Takarazuka fan.
 The pilot was picked up by Fuji Television, and in June it became a monthly show.
-The show is shot 100% on location, interviewing the special guest while doing activities she's always wanted to try but haven't had the chance.
+The show is shot 100% on location, interviewing the special guest while doing activities she has always wanted to try but have not had the chance.
 All special guests are Takarazuka OGs, many top star OGs have appeared in the show, including Ranju's top musumeyaku (娘役, Takarazuka actresses who play female roles) Ranno Hana, former Moon Troupe top star Jun Sena, Ranju's predecessor Flower Troupe top star Sei Matobu, former Snow Troupe top stars Kazuho So and Natsuki Mizu.

-In 2016 Ranju announced that she is getting married and will be taking a break from acting.
-Her public appearance slowly became few and doesn't involve performance anymore, such as attending the premiere of Ocean's 8 in Japan (as she played Danny Ocean in Takarazuka's musical version of Ocean's 11), as special guests for Takarzuka's TV channel Sky Stage talk shows, as special talk session guests when recordings of her Takarazuka performances are broadcast on TV channels such as WOWOW and Historical Drama Channel (a Japanese TV channel that specializes broadcasting in historical productions).
+In 2016, Ranju announced that she is getting married and will be taking a break from acting.
+Her public appearance slowly became few and does not involve performance anymore, such as attending the premiere of Ocean's 8 in Japan (as she played Danny Ocean in Takarazuka's musical version of Ocean's 11), as special guests for Takarzuka's TV channel Sky Stage talk shows, as special talk session guests when recordings of her Takarazuka performances are broadcast on TV channels such as WOWOW and Historical Drama Channel (a Japanese TV channel that specializes broadcasting in historical productions).

 Personal life

-Ranju doesn't share much info about her private life and is not known to be social-media savvy like other Takarazuka OGs, her blog on Ameba is the only official social media platform accessible by the public, and it's maintained by herself.
+Ranju does not share much info about her private life and is not known to be social-media savvy like other Takarazuka OGs, her blog on Ameba is the only official social media platform accessible by the public, and it's maintained by herself.
 Before her marriage all posts are about work, since her marriage, all posts are about what shows she's gone to see.

 On September 28, 2016, Ranju posted a blog announcing that she has just submitted her marriage registration.